msanchezst/performance_tests/mac/README.md

 ## mac_local_tests.py
 `mac_local_tests.py` is a Python script designed to capture performance metrics on macOS systems.
 It monitors system metrics such as CPU usage, memory usage, and network performance, logging the results for analysis.
+The script has been tested in MacOSX Ventura (13.3)

 #### Features